jhudson8/backbone-xhr-events/api.md

       // method is "read", "save", or "delete" or custom (Backbone.sync method)
       // context is a Backbone.Events to bind to XHR lifecycle events

-      context.on('complete', function(type, {type specific args}) {
+      context.on('complete', function(type) {
-        // type will either be "success" or "error" and the type specific args are the same as what is provided to the respective events
-        // this will be called when the XHR succeeds or fails });
+        // type will either be "success" or "error" and will be called when the XHR succeeds or fails });
       context.on('success', function(model) {
         // this will be called after the XHR succeeds